Joe Soucheray

-Joe Soucheray is a radio talk-show host and newspaper columnist.
+Joseph Henry Soucheray (born January 7, 1949) is a radio talk-show host and newspaper columnist.
 He produces his podcast Garage Logic from studios in Saint Paul, Minnesota.

 Early life

 Soucheray was born in Saint Paul, Minnesota in 1949.
-He attended St. Luke's as a grade schooler, Hill High School (now Hill-Murray School), and went to college at University of St. Thomas in the Twin Cities.
+He attended St. Luke's as a grade schooler, Hill High School (now Hill-Murray School), and graduated from the college at University of St. Thomas in 1971.

 Newspaper career

 Soucheray entered the media as a sports journalist, beginning work as a sports reporter for the Minneapolis Tribune in 1973.
-He joined the Saint Paul Pioneer Press in the mid-1980s and served for many years as a sports reporter and columnist, before becoming a general columnist in the mid-1990s.
+He joined the Saint Paul Pioneer Press in 1984 as a local columnist.
+He is the author of 10 books.